dorcenak/Game-of-Nim-V.2/README.md

 **Branches**:
 1. Branch 1 name: kichemy-branch
 2. Branch 2 name: DACC-branch

 ---

-## Milestone 2: Code

-No README action items.
-Keep your issue queue up to date, and focus on your code. 🙃

-Your repository should have, at a minimum, two branches; one for each partner, each with their contributions.

----

 ## Milestone 3: Virtual Check-In

-Indicate what percentage of the project you have left to complete and how confident you feel.

 ️**Completion Percentage**: 70%